 The number of partners in Deloitte will normally vary from year to year.
-Appendix D to the transparency report includes a list of partners in Deloitte as of 1 June 2022, categorised as signing audit partners and other partners.
+Appendix C to the transparency report includes a list of partners in Deloitte as of 1 June 2022, categorised as signing audit partners and other partners, including their ownership interest.